sswam/allemande/doc/nsfw/guide_nsfw.md

 ### Uninhibited Variants

 These variants on the Gemini and DeepSeek models use a very short prompt to enable NSFW, which might be helpful if there is no other NSFW context.
 This is just a tiny prompt to give permission, not a jailbreak.
-The Ellie, Ellyn, Misti and Veni models do not need such a prompt.
+The Elly, Ellyn, Misti and Veni models do not need such a prompt.

 - **Xlasho** (Gemini 2.0 Flash, Google)
 - **Xlashi** (Gemini 2.5 Flash, Google)